Nightmare Alley (2021 film): Casting

-In April 2019, Leonardo DiCaprio entered negotiations to star in the film.
-But by June 2019, Bradley Cooper entered early negotiations to replace DiCaprio.
-Del Toro stated that he and Cooper quickly connected with each other when del Toro met Cooper in Cooper's house to discuss the role: "We started talking script and then this started mirroring our thoughts about life and the way we viewed the world.
+In April 2019, Leonardo DiCaprio entered negotiations to star in the film, but by June 2019, Bradley Cooper entered early negotiations to replace DiCaprio.
+Del Toro stated that he and Cooper quickly connected with each other when del Toro met Cooper in the latter's house to discuss the role: "We started talking script and then this started mirroring our thoughts about life and the way we viewed the world.
 We entered strange, darker times that led to 'Nightmare Alley' for me, and [changed the] way I view the world."
 Del Toro also believed that Cooper's experience as a director helped strengthen their connection, stating, "A director is an actor and an actor is a director.
 There is no separation of the craft... that took awhile for me to get used to.
 I normally create and guide these little Fabergé eggs of movies, obsessively detailed.
 All of a sudden we were on an adventure.
 I will never shoot a movie the same way."
 Del Toro further discussed his collaborative relationship with Cooper while filming:

 In August 2019, Cate Blanchett was in negotiations to join the film.
 Both Cooper and Blanchett were confirmed to star the next month, along with the addition of Rooney Mara.
 Toni Collette and David Strathairn were added in September, with Strathairn replacing Michael Shannon who dropped out due to scheduling conflicts.
 Collette praised del Toro's capabilities as a director, and described the film as a "period drama" and "unlike some of his other work."
 Willem Dafoe was cast in October and Holt McCallany would join the next month.
 Ron Perlman and Richard Jenkins were both confirmed in January 2020.
 In February 2020, Mary Steenburgen and Romina Power, the daughter of Tyrone Power, joined the cast of the film.
 In March 2020, Paul Anderson joined the cast of the film.